JPBureik/experiment-monitoring/server_setup.md

     <pre>
     sudo reboot
     </pre>
-  * SSH into the RaspberryPi with new password:
+  * SSH into the RaspberryPi with the new password:
     <pre>
     ssh root@<i>IP</i>
     </pre>